SihaoCheng/SihaoCheng.github.io/index.md

 I am a graduate student of astrophysics at the Johns Hopkins Univerisity ([JHU](https://physics-astronomy.jhu.edu)).
 I love physics, math, philosophy, classical music, kendo, and anime.

 # Research
 I am interested in solving astrophysical problems with statistical analysis of survey data.
-Using data from the [_Gaia_](https://www.cosmos.esa.int/web/gaia/home) space mission, I revealed for the first time some [white dwarfs](https://en.wikipedia.org/wiki/White_dwarf) stars that cool extremely slowly and some that are merger products.
+Last year, I was mainly involved with a project about [white dwarfs](https://en.wikipedia.org/wiki/White_dwarf), the destiny of most stars in the universe.
+Using data from the [_Gaia_](https://www.cosmos.esa.int/web/gaia/home) space mission, I revealed for the first time some white dwarfs that cool extremely slowly and some that are merger products.
 While working on white dwarfs, I built a publically available package [`WD_models`](https://github.com/SihaoCheng/WD_models) in python for transformation between white dwarf photometry and physical properties.
 My work has led to two papers (click the figures below), one of which was highlighted by astrobites and [AAS](https://aasnova.org/2019/11/19/the-slowly-cooling-white-dwarfs-who-say-ne/).
 <br>
 <a href="https://sihaocheng.github.io/Qbranch"><img src="https://pages.jh.edu/~scheng40/Qbranch/images/WD_HR.png" width="315" /></a>
 <a href="https://sihaocheng.github.io/DWDmerger"><img src="https://pages.jh.edu/~scheng40/DWDmerger/images/merger_rate1.png" width="300" /></a>

-In addition to white dwarf stars, I also work on observational cosmology.
-Using a new statistical tool to analyse the [density field of the universe](https://en.wikipedia.org/wiki/Observable_universe#Large-scale_structure) through its [weak lensing](https://en.wikipedia.org/wiki/Weak_gravitational_lensing) effect, we could extract more cosmological information than the traditional method.
+In addition, I also work on observational cosmology.
+Using a new statistical tool called wavelet scattering transform to analyse the [density field of the universe](https://en.wikipedia.org/wiki/Observable_universe#Large-scale_structure) through its [weak lensing](https://en.wikipedia.org/wiki/Weak_gravitational_lensing) effect, we could probably extract more cosmological information than traditional methods.

 # My education
 ## [Johns Hopkins University](https://physics-astronomy.jhu.edu/)